Information about plants & gardens for Brisbane & Qld

 Possible Misspellings: Tambourine Mountain, Bowdesert.
 Baeudesert, Beaudessert

-Miners set sights on Scenic Rim
+Excellent vibrancy on the Scenic Rim

 The natural values of the Mt Barney and Maroon areas, and the economy that rely on them, are now under threat from mining.
 More information at Keep The Scenic Rim Scenic.